 Are you currently out of work?
 Look for ways to bring in income by researching the best side hustle apps to earn money.

 The moral is to not stay static.
 Look for ways to grow yourself professionally, as well as additional income streams.

 Reanalyze Your Housing

-One final step to plan for a recession is to reanalyze your housing.
+One final step to prepare for a recession is to reanalyze your housing.
 Housing is often the largest expense for most.
 If you can save money in this area, it will help you immensely.

 Here are a few ways to save on housing: